Read about some of our dynamic Cultural Studies students, their educational backgrounds, and research interests.

 Portfolio Advisor: Sarah Dowling.
 Capstone Advisor: Janelle Silva.
 Research interests: Globalization, Critical Race Theory, reforming education around the modes of poetry and visual arts.
 Academic background: Holy Names University; degree in History and International Relations.

 Dominique graduated with a degree in Physiology from Seattle Pacific University.
 With plans to attend medical school and become a doctor, she wants to work in community health, serving Latino populations as a primary care physician.
-She is interested in the intersection of culture, religion, and medicine, and plans to utilize a master’s in Cultural Studies to better equip her to become a physician of cultural competence.
-A California native, Dominique loves the beach and goes to Golden Gardens every chance she gets.
+Dominique’s current research interests include healthcare disparities, structural inequalities, and power dynamics in medicine.
+Her capstone project, Patient-Held Stigma in Primary Care, focuses on the patient perspective in a clinical setting and how biases affect healthcare outcomes in underserved communities.

 Portfolio Advisor: Johanna Crane.
 Capstone Advisor: Julie Shayne.
-Research interests: Ethnic, racial, and gendered healthcare disparities, underserved populations in medicine, feminism and women's studies.
+Research interests: Social, economic, and cultural healthcare disparities, underserved populations in medicine, medical education development.
 Academic background: Seattle Pacific University; degree in Physiology.

 Lacey is from Moses Lake Washington and went to school at Western Washington University for her BA in Cultural Anthropology.
 She has a passion for people and nature, exploring the ways that people fit into the natural world in harmonious ways.
 She loves to travel and Asia holds a special place in her heart.
 She enjoys sitting down with an IPA and talking to new people about what gets them excited about life, scuba diving, and spends a lot of her time at the dog park with her furry buddy.